Time For… The Intervention of the Sabine Women

-The Intervention of the Sabine Women is one of this painting that is widely known, considered to be a “classic” but rarely someone knows what is it about.
+The Intervention of the Sabine Women is one of these paintings that is widely known, and considered to be a “classic” but rarely someone knows what it is about.
 Well, we can’t blame ourselves.
-How can we know what a legendary episode following the abduction of the Sabine women by the founding generation of Rome meant to the Revolutionary France?
+How can we know what a legendary episode following the abduction of the Sabine women by the founding generation of Rome meant to Revolutionary France?

-Work on the painting commenced in 1796, after his estranged wife visited him in jail.
-He conceived the idea of telling the story, to honour his wife, with the theme being love prevailing over conflict.
+Work on the painting commenced in 1796 after his estranged wife visited him in jail.
+He conceived the idea of telling the story, to honor his wife, with the theme being love prevailing over conflict.
 The painting was also seen as a plea for the people to reunite after the bloodshed of the revolution.
 Its realization took him nearly four years.

 The funny thing is that David divorced her wife during the Revolution, as she was a royalist, and he supported Robespierre.
 Maybe in prison, he realized how wrong he was.
 Anyways, afterward, David aligned himself with yet another political regime upon his release: that of Napoleon, The First Consul of France.
 At this time he developed his Empire style, notable for its use of warm Venetian colors.
-After Napoleon’s fall from Imperial power and the Bourbon revival, David exiled himself to Brussels, then in the United Kingdom of the Netherlands, where he remained until his death.
+After Napoleon fell from Imperial power and the Bourbon revival, David exiled himself to Brussels, then to the United Kingdom of the Netherlands, where he remained until his death.